Nowhere (2023 film): Plot

 Mia and Nico decide to leave Spain due to a global crisis that has caused a shortage of necessities and the emergence of a tyrannical government which is killing civilians in an attempt to control a resources shortage.
 The couple fear for their lives and the safety of their unborn child.
 They had previously lost their firstborn daughter, Uma, whom the military took away from them as part of a genocidal attempt at reducing Spain's population by killing children, the elderly, and pregnant women.
 She is presumed dead.
 Mia blames herself for Uma being taken and carries the guilt with her.

 Nico's plan is for them to escape to Ireland by being transported on a cargo ship.
 Ireland is mentioned in a broadcast as one of the few countries, along with Iceland and Norway, left in Europe that has managed to control the resources crisis and maintain a democratic government.
 The couple get into a container to be carried by a truck.
 However, the smugglers separate them when Nico is forced out of the container and onto another container.
-At a military checkpoint, the military kills everyone in the container but Mia as she hid on top of a stack of crates.
+At a military checkpoint, the military kills everyone in the container but Mia, as she hid on top of a stack of crates.
 Later, Mia tries to phone Nico to warn him of the danger but fails to reach him.

 All containers, including Mia's, are loaded onto a ship.
 Later a storm causes the containers to fall into the ocean.
 Her container, slowly filling with water, has a cargo of Tupperware household containers, packaged earphones, packaged flatscreen TVs, bottled vodka, and packaged hoodies, all of which she uses to help herself survive, along with a drill, some tape, and a penknife she had managed to salvage from earlier.
-Upon hearing screams, she looks through a bullet hole and sees another container, packed with people and sinking underwater, just a few meters away.
-After two days in the container, Nico phones her and tells her he is on the way to rescue her.
+Upon hearing screams, she looks through a bullet hole and sees another container, filled with people, sinking underwater just a few metres away.
+After two days in the container, Nico phones her and tells her that he is on his way to rescue her.